tejaswankalluri/node-news-app/README.md

 # node-notes-app

-In this web app you can add notes and sve it forever
+In this web app you can see news
 ## Installations

  - First clone this repo